reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ```

 The first line of the output is the line of interest.
-That will be leveraged in giving the `{!rsh} Participant`s autonomy as the project for this section is developed.
+That will be leveraged upon in giving the `{!rsh} Participant`s autonomy as the project for this section is developed.

 That is the basics of how the `./reach run` command works.

 ### {#tut-mkt-Interaction-basic} Basic Interactive DApp
-In other to make it easy to follow, delete all the codes in the two files.
+In order to make it easy to follow, delete all the codes in the two files.

 The codes for this section can be found [here]().